hbk91/UCLA_MFE_2021-22_BootCamp_Group23/Assignment_6/Assignment6_Group23.md

 $$\therefore \{Y=4\} = \{X=2\} \cup \{X=-2\}$$ <br>

-- In the above equation both the events on the RHS are disjoint
+- In the above equation the two events on the RHS are disjoint

   $$\therefore P(Y=4) = P(X=2) + P(X=-2) = 1/4$$